 4. Spiral Model

-The model works with the iterative development approach along with the systematic approach and waterfall model.
-It works on an incremental model that emphasis Risk analysis.
+The model works with the iterative development approach, systematic approach, and waterfall model.
+It works on an incremental model that emphasises Risk analysis.

 It comes with four stages – planning, risk analysis, engineering, and evaluation phase.